Steiner Type Packing Problems in Digraphs: A Survey: Introduction

 Generally, for a digraph $D$ and a subset of vertices $S\subseteq V(D)$, a {\em directed $S$-Steiner type subgraph} is a subgraph $H$ of $D$ such that $S\subseteq V(H)$.
 Two directed $S$-Steiner type subgraphs are said to be {\em arc-disjoint} if they have no common arc.
-Furthermore, two arc-disjoint directed $S$-Steiner type subgraphs are said {\em internally disjoint} if the set of common vertices of them is exactly $S$.
+Furthermore, two arc-disjoint directed $S$-Steiner type subgraphs are said to be {\em internally-disjoint} if the set of common vertices of them is exactly $S$.
 We now define the following problems:

 {\bf Arc-disjoint directed Steiner type subgraph packing (ADSTSP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$, the goal is to find a largest collection of pairwise arc-disjoint directed $S$-Steiner type subgraphs.